sungnga/react-ecommerce/react-frontend/README.md

     ```
   - Lastly, in the render section of Card component, call the showRemoveButton() method and pass it the showRemoveProductButton as an argument.
 This will show the 'Remove Product' button if showRemoveProductButton is true
     - `{showRemoveButton(showRemoveProductButton)}`
 - The problem we have right now is after the product is removed, the content on Cart page doesn't update with the product being removed, even though it's removed in localStorage.
-Another problem occuring is an infinite loop MAX dept reached causing the browser to freeze
+Another problem occurring is an infinite loop MAX dept reached causing the browser to freeze
-- In this scenario, the product is being renedered in the Card component and Card component is instantiated in the Cart component.
+- In this scenario, the product is being rendered in the Card component and Card component is instantiated in the Cart component.
 Thus, Cart is the parent component of Card component
   - When the product is removed, Card component must inform the parent component/Cart to update its state
-  - When there's a change in items state in Cart component, we can call useEffect() to run which will cause the Cart component to rerender and update the content on Cart page
+  - When there's a change in items state in Cart component, we can call useEffect() to run which will cause the Cart component to re-render and update the content on Cart page
   - This will remove the product from Cart page when the 'Remove' is clicked
 - Steps to solving this issue:
   - In Cart.js file: